-- (d) low value of individual exposures the maximum aggregated retail exposure to one counterpart and its related counterparties12 must not exceed an absolute threshold of Rs12 million. - 30.
-The Bank would evaluate at periodic intervals the risk weight assigned to the retail portfolio with reference to the default experience for these exposures.
+- (c) granularity criterion the regulatory retail portfolio should be sufficiently diversified to a degree that reduces the risks in the portfolio, warranting the 75% risk weight.
+One way of achieving this is that no aggregate exposure to one counterpart must exceed 0.2% of the overall regulatory retail portfolio. - (d) low value of individual exposures the maximum aggregated retail exposure to one counterpart and connected counterparties must not exceed an absolute threshold of Rs20 million. - 34.
+The Bank would evaluate at periodic intervals the risk weight assigned to the regulatory retail portfolio with reference to the default experience for these exposures.
 As part of the supervisory review process, the Bank would consider whether the credit quality of regulatory retail claims held by individual banks should warrant a risk weight higher than 75%.